saumya1904/Excel-Sales-Finance-Analytics/README.md

 # Excel-Sales-Finance-Analytics
-In this repository, you can find Excel projects done for AtliQ Hardwares, to support the client with their Sales and Finance Analytics.AtliQ Hardware, a leading company in hardware sales.
+In this repository, you can find Excel projects done for AtliQ Hardwares, to support the client with their Sales and Finance Analytics.
+AtliQ Hardware is a leading company in hardware sales.
 AtliQ Hardware sells a variety of products such as PCs, mice, printers, and other peripherals to customers globally, both through brick-and-mortar stores and e-commerce platforms.
 The company also operates its own stores and works with distributors in countries like China and South Korea.

 ## Technical Skills used:
 - [x]	Proficiency in ETL methodology (Extract, Transform, Load).